 Imani Jacqueline Brown (b.
-1988) is an artist, activist, and researcher from New Orleans.
+1988) is an artist, activist, and architectural researcher from New Orleans, based in London.
 Her

 work investigates the 'continuum of extractivism', which spans from

-settler-colonial genocide and slavery to fossil fuel production,
+settler-colonial genocide and slavery to fossil fuel production and climate change.
+In exposing the

-layers of violence and resistance that comprise the foundations of US
+layers of violence and resistance that form the foundations of US

-society, she opens up space to imagine a path to ecological reparations.
+society, she opens up space to imagine paths to ecological reparations.

 ––